AlexVialaBellander/efss/README.md

 To find the EFSS go to www.grubse.com/efss-app
 For full changelog: www.grubse.com/efss

+## how to use the software
+You need to create your own strips, this is done by pressing either the Departures or Arrivals text.
+Fill the tags, update their states respectivly by changing their state and by moving them.
+Removing a tag is done by dropping the tag onto the taxi text.

 ## disclaimer
 I am a beginner to programming in general, thus the code is a great mess!